X-rays can take pictures of the inside of your body. X-rays help your doctors:

-- Diagnose heart and large blood vessel problems
+- See heart and large blood vessel problems

 Are X-rays Safe?

-- You may be asked to remove jewelry and put on a hospital gown.
+Before you have your X-ray, we may ask you to take off your jewelry and put on a hospital gown.

 We point the X-ray device at the part of your body we need to see the inside of.
 You'll be asked to remain as still as possible while we take the X-rays.
 The X-rays pass through your body and we can see the picture it makes on a computer or using film.

 X-rays don't hurt, and they only take a short time to get them.